 Does the college help with travel arrangements?

 We may be able to help with travel costs if a student is aged between 16 -18 and taking a full-time course.

 Does my daughter/son need to be in college when they do not have a lesson?

 Students are expected to supplement class time with individual study or group work.
 Most students study in the Learning Clusters which have a comprehensive range of books, video´s, CD ROMS and magazines.
-The facility also contains computers, quiet study areas and reprographic facilities.

 Are there facilities to buy a snack or meal?